MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Tech Lead iOS App of a Tablet Based Centration Team*

-* Technical Lead Developer in a Research & Development Team of 10 for an Xamarin iOS enterprise app for opticians in 700 stores to measure optometric values of customers
+* Technical Lead Developer in a Research & Development Team of 10 for an Xamarin iOS enterprise app for opticians in 700 stores to measure optometric values of customers.
-* Conception of quality assurance and testing strategy in close cooperation with opticians to ensure highly critical optometric values are measured precisely
+* Conception of quality assurance and testing strategy in close cooperation with opticians to ensure highly critical optometric values are measured precisely.
-* Accompany team in a successful rollout of the app to over 700 stores in DACH region
+* Accompany team in a successful rollout of the app to over 700 stores in DACH region.
-* Maintaining a Jenkins pipeline for continuous integration and delivery
+* Maintaining a Jenkins pipeline for continuous integration and delivery.

 ### Technologies